 Answering the second question, the court said that even though the Parliament has full power to change the provision of the Constitution.
 But Parliament can use its amending power in such a way that Parliament cannot interfere with the basic features of the Constitution.
 Meaning…….

 The Parliament cannot modify the basic features of the Constitution.

 And this is called the Basic structure doctrine.

 25th & 29th Amendment Act held valid by the Supreme Court while giving the Judgement.
 At the same time, the Supreme Court also said that if any Article has been inserted in the 9th schedule and if through this Article/Provision basic structure is violated, then they can be subject to judicial review.

 So in this landmark judgment, the Basic Structure Doctrine was introduced.

-An indicative list of Basic Structure was given to finalize which provisions of the Constitution are considered as Basic Structure of the Constitution.
+An indicative list of Basic Structures was given to finalize which provisions of the Constitution are considered Basic Structures the Constitution.